Old Testament [OT]

 OT1126 Bible and Empire

-A study of the ways empire is portrayed in the Bible, as well as ways the Bible has been used in modern imperial projects.
-Particular attention is given to ancient Israel as both colonizer and colonized, to the Bible as a product of an imperial context, and to biblical notions of the kingdom of God.
+A study of the ways empire is portrayed in the Old Testament, as well as ways the Bible has been used in modern imperial projects.
+Particular attention is given to the political history of ancient Israel and its surrounding civilizations, to the Bible as a literary product of imperial contexts, and to the interplay of literature and history in both the composition and interpretation of biblical texts, with an emphasis on post-colonial interpretation.
 The course also engages a sampling of the history of interpretation of the Bible in the European colonialism of the fifteenth through nineteenth centuries.

 Full course